 - Citing the correct business scenario is one way to demonstrate your learning and applicability of theory to the practical world.

 - Presentation is the key.
-The first impression is the last impression.
+The first impression is the last.
 Along with answering correctly, it is also important how you present your answers.
 Frame your answers properly into sections with headings and highlighting the important parts.

 - While stating the facts, link them with the case study with existing laws, citing changes.
 It will showcase your knowledge about the subject.